lbrayner/easy_db.vim/README.md

 They are:

-- Remove trailing spaces, in Edit;
+- Delete trailing whitespace, in Edit;
 - Copy full path, in Buffer;
 - Copy full path (Cygwin), in Buffer;
 - Copy relative path, in Buffer;